controlecidadao/samantha_ia/README.md

    ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/install.png)

   This is the critical part of the installation process.
+If everything goes well, the process will complete without error messages.

+<br><br><br><br>
 Samantha IA works locally and needs an internet connection only to download models.